top of page

 Is your roof due for replacement, but you already have solar panels installed?
 Replacing a roof with solar panels might seem daunting at first, but it’s totally manageable with the right approach.
 A solar roof replacement does require a few additional steps compared to a standard roof replacement, but with proper planning, it doesn’t have to be a headache.

-Solar panel removal and reinstallation are an important part of this process.
-Make sure to work with a contractor who can handle both the roofing and solar aspects to keep everything in top condition.
+Solar panel removal and reset—also known as solar panel removal for roof replacement—is a critical part of the process.
+Make sure to work with a contractor who can handle both the roofing and solar panel reinstallation to keep everything in top condition.

 Step 1: Assess If a Solar Roof Replacement Is Necessary